-I believe that conceit is growing in the Party, primarily among a large number of high-ranking cadres.
+I believe that conceit is growing in the Party, primarily among a large number of highranking cadres.
 If they do not try to overcome this, it could get seriously out of hand.
 The draft resolution puts it this way, "After victory in the revolution, a number of Party cadres have developed extremely dangerous conceit and complacency.
-They have let the achievements in their work go to their heads, forgetting about the modest attitude and the spirit of self-criticism that all Communists should possess, exaggerating their personal roles and stressing their personal prestige.
-They consider themselves number one in the world, being ready to accept flattery and praise but not criticism and supervision.
+They have let the achievements in their work go to their heads, forgetting about the modest attitude and the spirit of self-criticism that all Communists should possess.
+They consider themselves number on in the world, being ready to accept flattery and praise but not criticism and supervision.
 They suppress criticism and retaliate against those who criticize them and even go so far as to intentionally or unintentionally regard the areas and departments under their leadership as their personal property and independent kingdom."
 The resolution also tells us clearly that conceit can definitely harm Party unity and the cause of revolution.
 Conceit exerts a corruptive influence on Party members, leading to the development of individualism and causing Party members who once had the noble quality of serving the people enthusiastically and wholeheartedly to degenerate into the most despicable of individualists.